 Eric Belk is Vice President of Match Factors, based in Florence, SC.
-His father started Match Factors, as well as a freight brokerage company, The Match Maker, in the 1980’s.
+His father started Match Factors, and a freight brokerage company that served motor carriers and trucking companies, The Match Maker, in the 1980’s.
 Eric started working for both companies in 1995, right after he graduated from high school.
 He worked part-time while he was going to college, and all through MBA school as well.
 We were happy to sit down with Eric and ask him our 6 questions.

 1. What are you most proud of, and what do you value the most in factoring?

 I’m proud of helping to grow Match Factors from a niche-level service offering to a full-scale, national, reputable factoring organization.
 In addition to my role at Match Factors, I’ve also taught business principles and employment law at a local university for the past 17 years, which gives me a lot of professional satisfaction.

 This is going to sound so cliche, but the relationships we have with our clients bring me a lot of joy.
 I like that our clients know us on a first-name basis, and we know them on a personal level.
 Knowing that we are truly helping them in their business gives me a lot of satisfaction.
 And this is going to sound odd, but I actually love the paperwork aspect of factoring.
 It’s very tangible and you feel like you’ve accomplished something when you complete a transaction.

 2. What do you think the future of factoring will look like?

 Conceptually, I don’t think factoring (the product) will look all that different.
 There will still be a need for immediate payment and managed billing/collections.
 But I see technology and automation playing a big role in the process of factoring.
 You will continue to see factors utilizing new digital tools and resources in their operations and service offering.
 Companies that don’t embrace new technical changes may find it harder to compete in the new environment.